StellarSand/privacy-settings/Privacy Settings/Vivaldi-Mobile.md

 - Your device use: Off
 - Third-party cookies >
   - Block third-party cookies
+  - Block third-party cookies > Allow related sites to see your activity in the group: Off
 - Intrusive ads: Off
+- V8 optimizer: Off

 #### Downloads
 - Ask where to save files: On